-In ensuring those boys that are moving up enjoy a smooth transition, I will liaise with the Club’s Player Care Manager Mark Maunders, the support we provide is crucial for continuity.
+In ensuring the boys that are moving up enjoy a smooth transition, I will liaise with the Club’s Player Care Manager Mark Maunders, the support we provide is crucial for continuity.

 Recruitment Of Future Stars

-Working alongside Malcolm Elias (Head of Talent ID and Recruitment), Gwyn James (National and International Youth Recruitment Manager) and John O’Brien (Head of London Recruitment (six to 16)) in recruitment is another important aspect of my role within the Academy.
+Working alongside Malcolm Elias (Head of Talent ID and Recruitment) and Gwyn James (National and International Youth Recruitment Manager) in recruitment is another important aspect of my role within the Academy.

 When a boy comes in, be that from another part of the country or from overseas, it’s important to have knowledge of the player – that is paramount to their development.
 You have to work closely with the player and their parents and do all you can to help them integrate and settle into their new environment.

 The success of the Academy is there for everyone to see now, and following the introduction of the Elite Player Performance Plan (EPPP) we were awarded Category One status which is fantastic news for everyone associated with the Club, not just the Academy.

 From the top down, this is a first-class academy.
 Of course, the quality of coaching and facilities is important, but at the same time, so is the quality of people – and we have that as well.
 The spirit and ethos of the Academy is tremendous.